gasp-xyz/mangata-blog/blog/_posts/2022-07-14-mangata-reimburses-victims-of-the-pancake-swap-scam.markdown

 ![](/assets/posts/airwhale-medusa.png)
 [**Théodore Géricault: The Raft of Medusa**](https://en.wikipedia.org/wiki/The_Raft_of_the_Medusa){:target="\_blank"}

-[As promised](https://blog.mangata.finance/news/2021-08-18-mangata-refunds-the-victims-of-the-scam-on-pancakeswap/), Mangata will reimburse the scam victims in proportion to their loss with MGX-KSM LP tokens.
+[As promised](https://blog.mangata.finance/news/2021-08-18-mangata-refunds-the-victims-of-the-scam-on-pancakeswap/), Mangata will reimburse the scam victims in proportion to their loss with MGX tokens.
 We have a list of affected BSC wallet addresses in our database based on a snapshot taken on 16th August 2021.
 To provide ownership of their wallets, the victims will be able to link their BSC addresses with their Mangata accounts using a dedicated support website.

 ### How to create a Mangata X wallet